-Sexism refers to the prejudice or discrimination, which is faced by an individual because of his/her gender.
-Though, the basic framework of the term is used for women yet, it is equally applicable to men.
-Discrimination basically relates to the belief that a person is superior to other one.
-This mainly involved unfair treatment at the workplace, unequal compensation, sexual harassments and violence, etc. It is practise, which is adopted for behaving unfairly in the arena of job, promotion and other benefit on the basis of their sex (Lenhart, 2004).
-Under this practice, there are illegal grants, privileges that are being to people who are considered to be a part of superior sex.
+Sexism refers to prejudice or discrimination, which is faced by an individual because of his/her gender.
+Though the basic framework of the term is used for women yet, it is equally applicable to men.
+Discrimination basically relates to the belief that a person is superior to the other one.
+This mainly involved unfair treatment at the workplace, unequal compensation, sexual harassments and violence, etc. It is practised, which is adopted for behaving unfairly in the arena of job, promotion and another benefit on the basis of their sex (Lenhart, 2004).
+Under this practice, there are illegal grants, privileges that are being to people who are considered to be a part of the superior sex.

 There are many religions and societies, which have played highly significant in fostering and increasing the level of gender discrimination.
 In the past few decades, the issue related to gender discrimination has become very serious.
 It is considered an offence equal to racial discrimination, and some countries adopt very harsh punishments for those who are charged with such issues.
-These are a king of stereotypes, which have been highly dominant over the humans for a long time.
-It is mostly witnessed at the work place and there are many activities related to gender discrimination, which might take place at the work place that may relate to position, job title, job description, hours of working, vacation, terms of condition for employment, etc. (Cotter, 2004).
+These are a king of stereotypes, which have been highly dominant over humans for a long time.
+It is mostly witnessed at the workplace and there are many activities related to gender discrimination, which might take place at the workplace that may relate to the position, job title, job description, hours of work, vacation, terms of condition for employment, etc. (Cotter, 2004).
 There have been many acts like equal pay act 1963, fair labour standards act 1938, Civil Rights Act of 1991, etc. which have been passed with an intention to handle the curial issue of gender discrimination.

-Gender discrimination has been defined by authors in different manner and these definitions have incorporated diverse factors and characteristics.
-The major aspects that have been explained by the authors in defining gender discrimination mainly include workplace emphasis on use of legal approaches for creating sex discrimination.
-In specific terms of US, the concept is defined with the aid of two basic evidences.
+Gender discrimination has been defined by authors in a different manner and these definitions have incorporated diverse factors and characteristics.
+The major aspects that have been explained by the authors in defining gender-discrimination mainly include workplace emphasis on the use of legal approaches for creating sex discrimination.
+In specific terms of the US, the concept is defined with the aid of two basic pieces of evidence.
 The first is the disparate treatment, which takes place when an individual is intentionally treated in an irrational manner by the group (Dipboye & Colella, 2005).
-The major example of these kinds of discrimination include unwillingness to hire females workers, reluctance towards their career track positions, offering different salaries and asking different types of questions from male and female.
+The major example of these kinds of discrimination includes an unwillingness to hire females workers, reluctance towards their career-track positions, offering different salaries and asking different types of questions from male and female.

-In relation to this broader concept, definition has been given, which indicates that a specific group is affected by the procedures that are used by the organisation for making final decisions.
-If job related decisions do not account for differentiated behaviour it is accounted as gender discrimination.
-There have been many studies, which have been conducted that clearly explicate and provide evidences for gender discrimination in the workplace.
+In relation to this broader concept, the definition has been given, which indicates that a specific group is affected by the procedures that are used by the organisation for making final decisions.
+If job-related decisions do not account for differentiated behaviour it is accounted as gender discrimination.
+There have been many studies, which have been conducted that clearly explicate and provide evidence for gender discrimination in the workplace.
 The problem is being approached with the aid of either of the two available ways.
-The first one is related with the decision that are made about the candidate or the workers who have same performance and are alike in all fields except that of gender (Dipboye & Colella, 2005).
-The behaviour that are adopted by the decision makers are taken in such way that the women are treated at a disadvantageous position.
+The first one is related to the decision that is made about the candidate or the workers who have the same performance and are alike in all fields except that of gender (Dipboye & Colella, 2005).
+The behaviour that is adopted by the decision-makers is taken in such a way that the women are treated at a disadvantageous position.

 Some of the major types of gender discrimination include sexual discrimination at work, pregnancy discrimination, homosexuality discrimination, relationship discrimination and housing discrimination.
 The sexual discrimination at work includes discrimination in organisational activities like hiring, promotions, paid and other types of discrimination in which women are treated lower than men (Daniels & Macdonald, 2005).
 There have been many laws which have been created to safeguard women but even then these practices are commonly witnessed in many organisations.

-After their childhood period they are encouraged to go for professions that are female oriented like teaching, nursing, office administration, and care giving activities.
-They are less likely to get job in PhD related field as they do not have a first profession degree as they are not encouraged to go to the college for completing their higher level studies (Cohn, 2000).
-Women are faced discrimination due to pregnancy.
+After their childhood period, they are encouraged to go for professions that are female-oriented like teaching, nursing, office administration, and caregiving activities.
+They are less likely to get a job in PhD related field as they do not have a first professional degree as they are not encouraged to go to the college for completing their higher-level studies (Cohn, 2000).
+Women have faced discrimination due to pregnancy.
 If she is not able to fulfil her responsibilities because of her pregnancy she is considered to be a disabled worker by her subordinates.
-Women also have to face the situation of sexual harassment at the workplace.
+Women also have to face the situation of sexual harassment in the workplace.

-Gender discrimination is one of the common problems of the society.
-Females are being counted in the disadvantaged group in every spheres of social and economic activity attempts should be made in talking actions for the curbing the discriminatory practices that are being done against women.
+Gender discrimination is one of the common problems of society.
+Females are being counted in the disadvantaged group in every sphere of social and economic activity attempts should be made in taking actions for the curbing the discriminatory practices that are being done against women.
 They should be given equal treatment at the workplace and other areas of society.
 They should be motivated and encouraged to stand at equal part with their male counterparts and given respect and recognition at the workplace.